aditi5050/aditi5050/README.md

 + Current status: MIDNIGHTS ERA 💜
 + Building AI-powered products
 + Distributed systems with Kafka & Redis
-+ Shipping features at 2AM because that's when the magic happens
++ Shipping features at 2AM because that's when the magic happens (So in luv that I act insane)
-- Sleep schedule: nonexistent
+- Sleep schedule: nonexistent and it feels we are never ever ever getting back Together
 ```

 ---